datamole-ai/gomez/README.md

 * Trust region -- Recommended method to be used as a default and it will just work in most of the cases.
+* LIPO -- A global optimization algorithm useful for initial guesses search in combination with a numerical solver.
 * Cuckoo search -- A global optimization algorithm useful for initial guesses search in combination with a numerical solver.
 * Steffensen -- Fast and lightweight method for one-dimensional systems.
-* Nelder-Mead -- Not generally recommended, but may be useful for low-dimensionality problems with ill-defined Jacobian matrix.
+* Nelder-Mead -- Not generally recommended, but may be useful for low-dimensionality problems with an ill-defined Jacobian matrix.

 ## Roadmap